EHS COVID-19 Resource Hub

 - CALL your healthcare provider FIRST.
 Many providers are screening patients before they arrive at their clinic.

-Illness severity varies from mild to severe.
-Possible risk factors for progressing to severe illness may include, but are not limited to:
+Possible risk factors for severe illness may include, but are not limited to:

-- underlying chronic medical conditions such as lung disease, cancer, cardiovascular disease, cerebrovascular disease, renal disease, liver disease, and diabetes
+- underlying chronic medical conditions such as cardiovascular disease, diabetes, lung disease, cancer, cerebrovascular disease, renal disease, and liver disease

 - immunocompromising conditions, including pregnancy

 - Some reports suggest that infants under 1 year old and those with underlying medical conditions might be at higher risk of serious illness from COVID-19 than other children.